bf4/webtrees/readme.txt

 [VERY IMPORTANT]
     You also need to install/enable PDO/mysql.
     This is a standard part of PHP, and allows PHP to connect to databases.
-    PDO/mysql is a new requirement, effective from this version onwards.
+    PDO/mysql is a new requirement, effective from 4.2.0 onwards.
     It improves performance, fixes the sqlite compatibility issues, and will allow a wider range of databases to be used.